achakravarti/libchrysalid/docs/man/extensions.7.md

 # COLOPHON

 This page is part of release 0.0.1 of the `libchrysalis` project.
-The latest version of this project can be found on [GitHub](https://github.com/achakravarti/libchrysalis).
+The latest version of this project can be found at [GitHub](https://github.com/achakravarti/libchrysalis).